networkx/networkx/doc/reference/introduction.rst

 NetworkX uses a "dictionary of dictionaries of dictionaries" as the basic network data structure.
 This allows fast lookup with reasonable storage for large sparse networks.
-The keys are nodes so G[u] returns an adjacency dictionary keyed by neighbor to the edge attribute dictionary.
+The keys are nodes so `G[u]` returns an adjacency dictionary keyed by neighbor to the edge attribute dictionary.
+A view of the adjacency data structure is provided by the dict-like object `G.adj` as e.g. `for node, nbrsdict in G.adj.items():`.
-The expression G[u][v] returns the edge attribute dictionary itself.
-A dictionary of lists would have also been possible, but not allowed fast edge detection nor convenient storage of edge data.
+The expression `G[u][v]` returns the edge attribute dictionary itself.
+A dictionary of lists would have also been possible, but not allow fast edge detection nor convenient storage of edge data.

 Advantages of dict-of-dicts-of-dicts data structure:

  - Find edges and remove edges with two dictionary look-ups.
  - Prefer to "lists" because of fast lookup with sparse storage.
  - Prefer to "sets" since data can be attached to edge.